-In latest book, Body & Soul, features women writers and poets on unorthodox encounters with the sacred.
-The anthology, Stories in My Neighbour’s Faith, introduces narratives from world religions across Canada.
-A chapbook, Temple in a Teapot, launched on a 1,000-mile tour of western states, is an autobiographical essay on the sublime and the suppressed in American religious history.
+In latest book, Body & Soul, women writers and poets speak to unorthodox encounters with the sacred.
+The anthology Stories in My Neighbour’s Faith features unexpected voices from across Canada.
+A chapbook, Temple in a Teapot, launched on a 1,000-mile tour of western states, is a personal essay that plumbs the sublime and the suppressed in American religious history.

 Watch for news of her next book in 2022.